LonghornEVTOL/longhorn-evtol/docs/vehicle/baseline.md

 ### A Part 103 detail that matters

 [103.1(e)(1)](https://www.law.cornell.edu/cfr/text/14/103.1) sets the limit at 254 lb empty weight "excluding floats and safety devices which are intended for deployment in a potentially catastrophic situation."
-A ballistic parachute is a strong candidate for that exclusion (LIFT Aircraft's HEXA has been reported to take it), **but we need the FAA's reading in writing before relying on it.** This baseline shows the budget both ways.
+A ballistic parachute is a strong candidate for that exclusion (LIFT Aircraft's HEXA has been reported to take it), **something that we are not entirely sure of need FAA check**

 ---